BYU-PRISM/GEKKO/docs/solver_extension.rst

 Solver extension
 =======================================

     GEKKO includes a limited interface to access more solvers.
 The solver extension module converts the model to AMPL, allowing access to various supported solvers by making use of the AMPLPY library.
 Alternatively, a .mod file (AMPL model file) can be output and solved by uploading to `NEOS <https://neos-server.org>`_.

-    The base version of AMPL limits a model to 300 variables and 300 constraints.
+    The base version of AMPL limits a model to 500 variables and 500 constraints (300 for nonlinear problems, and fewer for certain solvers).
 AMPL offers a free Community Edition license with no limitations on variables or constraints.
 Licensing and more details can be obtained from the `AMPL website <https://ampl.com>`_.

     The converter between GEKKO model to AMPL syntax is limited and does not support the full range of model building functions and options available in GEKKO.
 However, basic model building functions such as (but not limited to) variables, parameters, constraints, and objectives are supported by the converter and can be used within the solver extension module.
 A full list of supported properties is included below.

     The solver extension module requires AMPLPY to solve within GEKKO::